 Yes – it’s easy to get to our Meet-and-Greet Home, receive a proper orientation and then be introduced around within our collection of Maya beach communities.
 The Meet-and-Greet Home is loaded with dozens of medicinal Maya jungle plants, fruit trees, wild iguanas and our resident wild Maya duck ‘Little Duck’.
 It’s a great little Maya food forest.
 We’re starting some chinampa construction along the banks of the creek that runs through the middle of the property.
 Chinampas – groovy ancient Maya aquaponic stuff – same as the ancient Maya used thousands of years ago.
 See the map.

 If you’re coming from Chiapas/Palenque, you’ll most likely need to demand to be dropped at the hospital in San Benito, as their only goal is to drive you to the cash machine, fill your pockets with money, then straight to Flores to sell you crap and earn commissions.
-Once you’re out of the shuttle and in front of the hospital, cross the street and wait for the next chicken/fish bus/tuktuk -it’s only a few minutes to the Meet-and-Greet/orientation compound – see the map.
+Once you’re out of the shuttle and in front of the hospital, cross the street and wait for the next chicken/fish bus/tuktuk headed West – the Meet-and-Greet/orientation home is 3 minutes down the road – see the map.

 There are no addresses in our little Maya beach villages.